mattdesl/prefix-style/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

-For a camel case string like `"transform"` or `"transformStyle"`, returns the prefixed version like `"MozTransformStyle"` (if necessary) or `false` if the style is unsupported.
-Implementation by [Paul Irish](https://gist.github.com/paulirish/523692).
+For a camel case string like `"transform"` or `"transformStyle"`, returns the prefixed version like `"MozTransformStyle"` (if necessary).
+Returns `false` if the style is unsupported.

 ```js
 var camel = require('to-camel-case')